As a personal trainer, I’m always interested in helping people choose alternatives to gym and fitness classes.

-P90X costs between $120 and $330 dependent on the package that you choose to buy.
+At the time of writing this review, the P90X cost was between $120 and $330, depending on the package you choose to buy.

-And let me start by saying that the base package is perfectly good to get you to your goals, but you will have to budget for some extra equipment.
+And let me start by saying that the base package is excellent to get you to your goals, but you will have to budget for some extra gear.

 Let me break it down by package.

-I should also say that compared to other programs I’ve looked at, this is actually quite reasonably priced.
+I should also say that this is quite reasonably priced compared to other programs I’ve looked at.

 Yes, P90X is good for losing weight as long as you stick to the daily plan and follow the diet tips in the nutrition guide.
 I can’t say it enough: if you keep eating crap, you won’t achieve much from working out.

-Yes, P90X is good for beginners as all the exercises are easy to follow along with.
+Yes, P90X is suitable for beginners as all the exercises are easy to follow.
 Start with the fitness test to get a picture of where you’re currently at and use it as motivation as you gradually improve.

-Yes, P90X can help you build muscle, and you will notice a big change if you stick to the 90-day program.
-How much you build will depend on the intensity and weights you choose, and you can always graduate to P90X2 to get some even more ripped muscles.
+Yes, P90X can help you build muscle, and you will notice a significant change if you stick to the 90-day program.
+How much you build depends on the intensity and weights you choose, and you can always graduate to P90X2 to get even more ripped muscles.